Are you ready to make a positive impact on your school’s community?

 Extra Benefits

-We also want your projects to provide wider social benefits like:
+We also want your project to provide wider social benefits like:

 - Tackling inequalities including health and wellbeing